SPAAM-community/AMDirT/docs/source/filter.md

 [FASP](https://en.wikipedia.org/wiki/Fast_and_Secure_Protocol) is a specific protocol that allows the download of large data files at a speed that is usually much higher than when downloading from the FTP server.

 Prior to be able to download via this method, make sure that you have the ASPERA connect installed on your system (using `which ascp`).
 If this is not the case, please refer to this [installation guide](https://www.ibm.com/docs/en/aspera-connect/4.1?topic=suc-installation#installation__section_zfj_wpq_ghb) and download the binary from [here](https://www.ibm.com/aspera/connect/).
+You can also install this via conda (`conda create -n aspera -c HCC aspera-cli`)

 AMDirT will return a script that for each sequencing file looks like this following the recommendation from [ENA](https://ena-docs.readthedocs.io/en/latest/retrieval/file-download.html#using-aspera):